-1. Emidy is 25 years old and addicted to an e-cigarette hereinafter referred to as "JUUL product."
+1. M.E.D. is only 16 years old and addicted to an e-cigarette hereinafter referred to as "JUUL product."
 Health authorities consider youth e-cigarette use an epidemic.
 Mimicking Big Tobacco's past marketing practices, Defendants prey on youth to recruit replacement smokers for financial gain.
-Altria recently acquired a 35% stake in JUUL which is the country's lead ecigarette seller.
+Altria recently acquired a 35% stake in JUUL which is the country's lead e- cigarette seller.
 Altria also owns Philip Morris, which sells Marlboro, the country's most popular cigarette.
 Now that JUUL has Altria's infrastructure, progress in nicotine cessation stands to erode.
 Defendants use fraudulent and deceptive youth marketing business practices.
 They exploit themes that resonate with teenagers while falsely denying doing so.
 Plaintiff brings this lawsuit to redress the harm already sustained and to prevent future harm to others.

-2. Tennessee prohibits the promotion of merchandise through false, deceptive or misleading advertising.

-3. At all material times, each Defendant engaged in unfair methods of competition and unfair, deceptive and fraudulent acts or practices including deceptive advertising in violation of Tennessee law, with regard to tobacco trade and commerce including the JUUL products identified herein including, but not limited to, the following:

-- Causing likelihood of confusion or misunderstanding as to the source, sponsorship, approval or certification of JUUL products; - Causing likelihood of confusion or misunderstanding as to affiliation, connection or association with or certification by another; - Representing that JUUL products have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation or connection that they do not have; - Representing that JUUL products are of a particular standard, quality or grade, or that JUUL products are of a particular style or model if they are of another; - Advertising JUUL products with intent not to sell them as advertised; - Engaging in conduct which creates a likelihood of confusion ormisunderstanding; - Acting, using and employing deception, fraud, false pretense, false promise or misrepresentation, or the concealment, suppression or omission of material fact with intent that others rely upon such concealment, suppression or omission, in connection with the sale or advertisement of the JUUL product; and - Advertising, printing, displaying, publishing, distributing or broadcasting, or causing to be advertised, printed, displayed, published, distributed or broadcast, statements and representations with regard to the sale of JUUL products, which are false, misleading and deceptive and which omits to state material information which is necessary to make the statements therein not false, misleading or deceptive.

-4. At all material times, each Defendant was acting by and through their respective subsidiaries, subordinates, agents and/or employees and, as such, is responsible and liable for all such actions under principals of vicarious liability including, but not necessarily limited to, respondeat superior, master/servant and principal/agency.
+- 2 Mississippi prohibits the promotion of merchandise through false, deceptive or misleading advertising.
+Mississippi Code § 97-23-3 provides for civil liability in tort for damages arising from violation of this section. - 3.
+At all material times, each Defendant engaged in unfair methods of competition and unfair, deceptive and fraudulent acts or practices including deceptive advertising in violation of the Mississippi law, with regard to tobacco trade and commerce including the JUUL products identified herein including, but not limited to, the following: - Causing likelihood of confusion or misunderstanding as to the source, sponsorship, approval or certification of JUUL products; - Causing likelihood of confusion or misunderstanding as to affiliation, connection or association with or certification by another; - Representing that JUUL products have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation or connection that they do not have; - Representing that JUUL products are of a particular standard, quality or grade, or that JUUL products are of a particular style or model if they are of another; - Advertising JUUL products with intent not to sell them as advertised; - Engaging in conduct which creates a likelihood of confusion or misunderstanding; - Acting, using and employing deception, fraud, false pretense, false promise or misrepresentation, or the concealment, suppression or omission of material fact with intent that others rely upon such concealment, suppression or omission, in connection with the sale or advertisement of the JUUL product; and - Advertising, printing, displaying, publishing, distributing or broadcasting, or causing to be advertised, printed, displayed, published, distributed or broadcast, statements and representations with regard to the sale of JUUL products, which are false, misleading and deceptive and which omits to state material information which is necessary to make the statements therein not false, misleading or deceptive. - 4.
+At all material times, each Defendant was acting by and through their respective subsidiaries, subordinates, agents and/or employees and, as such, is responsible and liable for all such actions under principals of vicarious liability including, but not necessarily limited to, respondent superior, master/servant and principal/agency.